- Age - 21 years or older

 considered at an Officials Committee meeting prior to a new referee training session).

-- Be registered as a Non-Athlete Member with USA Swimming
+- Register as a USA Swimming Official

-- Attend a special PVS Officials Clinic for First Time Referees
+- Attend a special PVS Officials Clinic for First Time Referees and a PVS Referee Clinic

 - Serve on-deck as an apprentice with at least two different PVS certified Referees